fredericaltorres/JSonQueryRunTime/README.md

 **Functions:**

+*string*:

 - `Wildcard(name,"s?r*")` returns true if the wildcard match the content of the string property name

 - `Regex(name, "s.r.*")` returns true if the regular expression match the content of the string property name

+- `Contains(name, "substring")` returns true if the value of the property name contains the sub-string "substring"

 *Range*: